AGDK14012U Interdisciplinary Field Research

 - Type of assessment

-- Oral examination, 20Written group reports with individual contributions marked out and an oral examination.
-The two parts of the exam (report and oral) are given equal weight in the final mark.
+- Oral examination, 20Written group reports with individual contributions marked out and an individual oral examination.
+The two parts of the exam (report and oral) are given approximately equal weight in the final mark.

 - Exam registration requirements